-Managing Your VAT/GST Payments
+Managing your VAT/GST payments

-Thankfully, no one is going to hold a gun to your head demanding a cash flow forecast even though, running out of cash is one of the quickest ways to go out of business.
+Running out of cash is one of the quickest ways to go out of business.
 Poor planning will no doubt have played a starring role in your business downfall.

 Working out what money is going to come into your business, minus what is going out sounds straightforward enough – but what about tax planning?